ic-factory/ecic/README.md

 The type of RTL design (VHDL or Verilog) to create is controlled by a `--type=vhdl|verilog` option and defaults to the value defined by the `config.generator.library.type.default` setting in the `./src/config/ecic.rb` configuratinon file.

+The `ecic generate design` command can be called from any directory within your project.
 To see the full list of options for the `ecic generate design` command, run `ecic generate help design`.

 #### Create new VHDL design(s)

 To create a new VHDL design called `my_design1` and associate it with a library called `my_lib`, run:

-    $ ecic generate design --type=vhdl my_lib my_design1
+    $ ecic generate design --type=vhdl --lib=my_lib my_design1

+If you specify a library that does not exist, you will be asked to confirm the creation of the new library.

 When creating a new VHDL design, you will be given the option to also create and include a `types and constants` package definition file.